Singing with WACC

 MY NAME IS Suzannah Park

 I come from a family of three generations of traditional singers, storytellers and dancers.
 I’ve been touring and teaching for the past 30 years, both in the US and abroad.
-Music, dance, community & connection is my passion.
+Music, dance, community, connection and liberation is my passion.

-At home here in Asheville, when not leading WACC, the choir at Warren Wilson College or teaching private students I am co director of the Vermont based non-profit, Village Harmony.
+At home here in Asheville, when not leading WACC, the choir at Warren Wilson College or teaching private students, I am co director of the Vermont based non-profit, Village Harmony.
 We lead international and national singing workshops and tours.
-As a local activist I lead marches, dance parties in the streets, work with local folks, artists, businesses, police officers and politicians and promote dismantling all systems of oppression and division.
+As a local activist I lead marches, dance parties in the streets, work with local folks, artists, businesses and politicians and promote dismantling all systems of oppression and division.